 Pros of a Lease or Power Purchase Agreement (PPA)

 When you go with a solar lease or PPA, your solar provider maintains, repairs, and provides insurance coverage for the equipment.
 You don’t pay for upkeep or service calls.
 You also don’t need to include it in your own homeowner’s insurance policy.
 You still get to enjoy any warranty or guarantee offered with your solar system.
 If it fails to perform as expected or if it needs to be replaced, it may be covered under the warranty or performance guarantee.
 Many solar power companies offer warranties that extend 10 to 15 years—or even longer.

 Cons of a Lease/PPA

-No Tax Incentives
+No Tax Benefits

 Splitting the Savings

-Moving Can Be Complicated
+Moving Can Get Complicated

 Pros of Owning a Solar System

-You Keep the Savings
+You Pocket the Savings

-You Get the Tax Credits
+You Pocket the Tax Credits

 Cons of Owning a Solar System

-Understanding Your Tax Incentives
+Qualifying for Tax Incentives

 When you elect to buy solar, you also sign up for the maintenance costs.
 Luckily solar panels don’t need much maintenance.
 On occasions when it is necessary, Solar panel maintenance isn’t complicated, but we highly recommend you purchase your system from a company that is going to stand by their work and help you along the way.
 Blue Raven Solar will continue to work with you long after installation, and if you need your panels serviced, call customer service and they’ll send a technician out to help.